-Veterans' benefits information and counseling for first-time, continuing, or transfer students is available from the VA benefits official in the registrar's office, Kettler Hall 107, 260-481-6126.
+Veterans' benefits information and counseling for first-time, continuing, or transfer students is available from the VA benefits official in the registrar's office, Kettler Hall 107, 260-481-6126, or online at www.ipfw.edu/registrar/services/veterans.shtml.
 If you are receiving veterans' benefits, certification of your enrollment status is required each semester and should be requested at the registrar's office.

-26. Voter Registration Information
+27. Voter Registration Information